Fishkeeping: Water conditions

-More sophisticated aquarists may modify the water's alkalinity, hardness, or dissolved content of organics and gases.
+Aquarists with experience sometimes delve further into trying to find a homeostasis by using external resources to modify the water's alkalinity, hardness, or dissolved content of organics and gases.
 This can be accomplished by additives such as sodium bicarbonate to raise pH.
 Some aquarists filter or purify their water using one of two processes: deionization or reverse osmosis.
 In contrast, public aquaria with large water needs often locate themselves near a natural water source (such as a river, lake, or ocean) in order to have easy access to water that requires only minimal treatment.

 Water temperature forms the basis of one of the two most basic aquarium classifications: tropical vs. cold water.
 Most fish and plant species tolerate only a limited range of water temperatures: Tropical or warm water aquaria maintain an average temperature of about 25 C are much more common, and tropical fish are among the most popular aquarium denizens.
 Cold water aquaria maintain temperatures below the room temperature.
 More important than the range is temperature consistency; most organisms are not accustomed to sudden changes in temperatures, which can cause shock and lead to disease.
 Water temperature can be regulated with a combined thermometer and heating or cooling unit.

 Water movement can also be important in accurately simulating a natural ecosystem.
 Fish may prefer anything from nearly still water up to swift, simulated currents.
 Water movement can be controlled through the use of aeration from air pumps, powerhead pumps, and careful design of water flow (such as the location of filtration system points of inflow and outflow).